-The Robinson Grand Theater opened its doors on 1913 with the help of its founders William Lafferty, Charles Alexander and Reuben Robinson of the Clarksburg Amusement Company.
+The Robinson Grand Theater opened its doors in 1913 with the help of its founders William Lafferty, Charles Alexander and Reuben Robinson of the Clarksburg Amusement Company.
 It was later renovated and enlarged in 1927 to appeal to contemporary designs and society of its time.
 Unfortunately, tragedy struck in May of 1939 when an air conditioner caught on fire destroying most of the stage and theater house.
 Luckily, it was able to be rebuilt by December of the same year.
 This was the place where many locals first saw classics like Jaws, Star Wars and the Sound of Music.
-The theater continued to show movies and host local events through the 1980s, but later shutdown due to other popular suburban multiplexes within the area.
-Thanks to hardworking people of Clarksburg, the Robinson Grand Theater was completely remodeled.
+The theater continued to show movies and host local events through the 1980s but later shut down due to other popular suburban multiplexes within the area.
+Thanks to the hardworking people of Clarksburg, the Robinson Grand Theater was completely remodeled.

 Backstory and Context